emcarlson2017/international-data-preprocessing/doc/Design.md

 # Design

-An overview of the design decisions made during the creation of this Python Package.
+An overview of the design decisions made during the creation of this Internation Data Preprocessing Python Package.

 ## Data Input